apaquino/react-mui-sample-app/README.md

 4. Hide AutoComplete bar when adding a stock and have it show again after adding a stock or cancelling.
 5. Refactor with Optimizations
 6. Refactor with code style
+7. Refactor when table on row selection bug is resolved.